Howdy Doody: Custody battle

-After the death of Bob Smith, a fierce legal and custody battle for the original Howdy Doody puppet erupted among his heirs, the Rufus Rose estate, and a museum to which the marionette had been bequeathed.
-Howdy once again was in the news, with his face and story making headline broadcast, wire, talk show and print news around the world.
+After Bob Smith's death, a fierce legal and custody battle for the original Howdy Doody puppet erupted among his heirs, the Rufus Rose estate, and a museum to which the marionette had been bequeathed.
+Howdy was in the news once again, with his face and story making headline broadcast, wire, talk show and print news around the world.
 For a while during the tug-of-war fight, the puppet was held in a bank safe deposit box while the saga played out in the federal courts.

-During one day of deposition, puppetmaker Semok (who had performed various maintenance and repainting of the original Howdy marionette beginning in 1989) was called upon to unseal a trap door on the back of the puppet's head; Velma Dawson, the puppet's original builder, who was 88 at the time of the deposition, was present and given the opportunity to examine the inside of the head in an effort to verify that the puppet in question was the original she created.
+During one day of deposition, puppet maker Semok (who had performed various maintenance and repainting of the original Howdy marionette beginning in 1989) was called upon to unseal a trap door on the back of the puppet's head; Velma Dawson, the puppet's original builder, who was 88 at the time of the deposition, was present and given the opportunity to examine the inside of the head in an effort to verify that the puppet in question was the original she created.
 Despite 50 years of numerous repairs, repaints, and replaced body parts, Dawson eventually declared the head of the puppet to be the one she originally made in 1948.
 The Detroit Institute of Arts ultimately prevailed and has custody of the original Howdy.

 Broadcast history

 Originally an hour on Tuesdays, Thursdays and Saturdays (at 5 p.m.
-Eastern), the show moved to Monday through Friday, 5:30 to 6 p.m.
+Eastern), the show moved to Monday - Friday, 5:30 to 6 p.m.
 EST in August 1948.
-During part of its run, it was preceded by the 15-minute program The Gabby Hayes Show, hosted by the veteran cowboy sidekick actor George "Gabby" Hayes.
-In June 1956, it began to be shown on Saturdays only, in a morning time slot (10-10:30 Eastern time), continuing until its final broadcast on September 24, 1960, with the final years pre-recorded on color videotape.
+During part of its run, it was preceded by The Gabby Hayes Show, a 15-minute production hosted by veteran cowboy sidekick actor George "Gabby" Hayes, perhaps best known for his appearances alongside Roy Rogers.
+In June 1956, it began to be shown on Saturday mornings only (10-10:30 Eastern), continuing until its final broadcast on September 24, 1960, with the last years pre-recorded on color videotape.